Devipriya97060/UNIX_assemblyprogramming/README.md

 for input and only one for output.
 There are variables that can be assigned to and read from, but they are restricted to single letter identifiers that are the lower letters from a-z, thus one cannot have more than 26 different variables2.
-1If you are interested in what the other compiler/interpreter versions do, try them out or refer to the Lex and Yacc tutorial (”A COMPACT GUIDE TO LEX & YACC” by Tom Niemann (http://www.epaperpress.com/lexandyacc/))2This makes handling the symbol table very easy as one can just allocate 26 memory positions and index into that array given the single letter identifier (i.e. ’a’ is the first position, ’b’ the second, and so on), so when the compiler sees the variable ’b’ it can just store or fetch the data at the second position in the array (doesn’t have to be an actual array, labels are
+This makes handling the symbol table very easy as one can just allocate 26 memory positions and index into that array given the single letter identifier (i.e. ’a’ is the first position, ’b’ the second, and so on), so when the compiler sees the variable ’b’ it can just store or fetch the data at the second position in the array (doesn’t have to be an actual array, labels are